envoylabs/blog/posts/prop16.md

 [0] the lack of private ballots is, in our opinion, dangerous.
 We think validators' votes should be public, but non-validator wallet votes should probably be private.
 That's another story for another day, however.

 [1] heck, we will admit to a little of this, it's money for nothing, after all.

+___

+**(2022-03-12) Edit:**

+Since writing our post, we've been made aware of other blogs by validators and teams that make for a decent 'further reading' section for the interested.
+The inclusion of these articles here does not indicate we endorse their views, merely that it is worth reading what others have to say.

+1. Lavender Five have broken down the reasons for action pretty well, but from a different perspective [here](https://medium.com/@lavenderfive/8f6d5bd5d6ae).
+2. Joe Abbey has written about how the original Atom wallets were provisioned, and when, in a handy bit of [amateur sleuthing](https://jabbey-io.medium.com/game-ing-stakedrops-d02a826ff791).